Tennessee Counties Originally in North Carolina

 Many extant records remain in the custody of the courthouse of the county in which they were created.
 Records of Tennessee County are filed with Montgomery County.
 The Tennessee State Library and Archives also holds many county records.

-For information on Tennessee records held by the North Carolina Office of Archives and History, see Records Relating to Tennessee in the North Carolina State Archives (pdf).
+For information on Tennessee records held by the North Carolina Office of Archives and History, see Records Relating to Tennessee in the State Archives of North Carolina (pdf).